supernnova/SuperNNova/docs/installation/five_minute_guide.rst

 Usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For quick tests, a database that contains a limited number of light-curves is provided.
-It is located in ``tests/dump/raw``.
+It is located in ``tests/raw``.
 For more information on the available data, check :ref:`DataStructure`.

 Build the database
 -----------------------

 .. code::

-    python run.py --data --dump_dir tests/dump
+    python run.py --data --dump_dir tests/dump --raw_dir tests/raw --fits_dir tests/fits

 Train an RNN
 ---------------------------------------